-I’ve been to the Czechia several times and usually make it to Prague about once per year.
-While Prague’s beautiful and a city that beckons you to visit over and over again, I was keen to discover more of the country That’s why I spent a weekend in Brno over September 2019.
-I not only chose Brno because it’s a quick and cheap flight from Berlin, I chose it because there’s a beautiful Old Town, is the perfect base for making day trips, and is full of plenty of places to eat.
+I’ve been to Czechia several times and usually make it to Prague about once per year.
+While Prague’s beautiful and a city that beckons you to visit over and over again, I was keen to discover more of the country That’s why I spent a weekend in Brno in September 2019.
+I not only chose Brno because it’s a quick and cheap flight from Berlin, but I also chose it because there’s a beautiful Old Town, is the perfect base for making day trips, and is full of plenty of places to eat.

 To get started on your first visit to Brno, consider this mini guide to these Brno restaurants.

 Brno Restaurants: Places To Eat In Brno Czechia

 Brno is situated in the South Moravian region of Czechia.
 With a population of 400,000 people, it’s the second largest city in the country after Prague.
 Highlights include the picturesque Old Town, castles and cathedrals that will blow your mind, and weird and offbeat sites like an old Cold War bunker that’s now a museum and cool ruin-type bar, as well as their very own Brno dragon.
 Best of all, there are so few tourists in the city that you can actually breathe, as opposed to Prague which is jam-packed.

 Recommended reading: Our HUGGGE post listing out all of the things there are to do in Brno, a profile on the weird and offbeat Brno dragon, and a review of the local ossuary filled with more than 50,000 skulls.

 This is only the second restaurant guide on cherylhoward.com (read my Poznan guide), but as readers seem to enjoy the personalized recommendations, this will now be a regular series.

 1) La Bouchée